Lebanon:Operations of the Islamic Resistance on Tuesday, Jan...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 10:45 a.m. a gathering of ‘Israeli’ troops east of the “Even Menachem” settlement with rockets.
+- The Islamic Resistance fighters targeted at 09:30 a.m. a gathering of “Israeli” troops on the Cobra Hill with rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 2:00 p.m. the “Al- Summaqa” Site in the occupied Lebanese Shebaa Farms with rockets, causing direct hits.

-- And in response to the enemy’s attacks on the vicinity of the southern villages, the Islamic Resistance fighters targeted at 3:30 p.m. the settlements at the vicinity of the occupied Al-Nabi Yusha area with appropriate rocket barrages.

-- The Islamic Resistance fighters targeted at 4:20 p.m. a gathering of “Israeli” enemy soldiers in the vicinity of the “Ramyah” Site with appropriate weapons, causing direct hits.
+- The Islamic Resistance fighters targeted at 10:50 a.m. the “Meron” Air Control Base in al-Jarmaq Mountain for the second time, in response to the recent assassinations in Lebanon and Syria and the repeated attacks on civilians and homes in our steadfast villages with a large number of appropriate rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 4:20 p.m. the “Bayyad Blida” Site with the appropriate weapons, causing direct hits.
+- The Islamic Resistance fighters targeted at 03:10 p.m.
+“Khirbet Ma'er” Base with appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:20 p.m. the “Hadab Al-Bustan” Site with Burkan rockets, causing direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise}